(This page contains affiliate links. OGR may receive compensation if you click a link and make a purchase.)

 Most of their metal frames are made out of stainless steel, or a combination of stainless steel and acetate.
 There are also a few premium pairs made from titanium, which is even lighter and more durable.

-I really like their metal glasses a lot – they’re very lightweight and usually fit better because most of them come with adjustable nose pads.
+Their metal glasses are very lightweight and usually fit better because most of them come with adjustable nose pads.

 Style and Selection – 9.5/10